-- loss of interest in food or sex - "cocaine psychosis"--losing touch with reality, loss of interest in friends, family, sports, hobbies, and other activities
+- reduction of the body's ability to resist and combat infection - loss of interest in food or sex - "cocaine psychosis"--losing touch with reality, loss of interest in friends, family, sports, hobbies, and other activities

 Inhalants

 Inhalants refer to substances that are sniffed or huffed to give the user an immediate head rush or high.
 They include a diverse group of chemicals that are found in consumer products such as aerosols and cleaning solvents.
 Inhalant use can cause a number of physical and emotional problems, and even one-time use can result in death.
 Using inhalants even one time can put you at risk for: